Flatlanders Chapter of Muskies, Inc.

 2) Contest Rules

-Except where specifically noted, the Chapter Contest Rules will follow the rules established by Muskies, Inc. The following general rules will apply.
+Except where specifically noted below, the Chapter Contest Rules will follow the rules established by Muskies, Inc.

 3) Release Divisions